End of the World Survivor Competition

 The Everstorm: A continent ravaged by a never ending cataclysm of weather.
 The Everstorm randomly tracing a path of destruction upon this rocky land, blowing with enough force to carry boulders and strip soil to bedrock.
 Staying ahead of the storm is a must, after that players must scavange food from the hardy coral flora whilst avoiding the ferocious shelled-predators.

 Poisoned Seas: Within this ocean are floating cities, fleets of ships and creatures larger than both combined.
 The ocean itself is toxic and hard to purify.
 Sailing sophonts must survive against the storms, surf, pirates and creatures of the deep.

 Xenovasion: The most functional of zones with working arcologies, fabs and tech.
 Players will need to keep as much of it working as possible as they fight off wave after wave of alien invaders.
 Biobot warriors of Silent One's, To'uh'ls and every other xenosophont Terragens have discovered (including recreations of those extinct) along with their combat bots will stop at nothing to wipe out every player.

-Technopolypse: On the continent of Afrope players must relive the horrors of the Technopolypse.
+Technocalypse: On the continent of Afrope players must relive the horrors of the Technocalypse.
 They must try to find food amongst rotting crops, seek shelter in buildings operated by crazed AI, avoid the roving neumanns and citizens of the world driven to madness.
 Be careful what you connect to, the malsphere is always looking for new victims.